Design Culture People

 Doctoral Researcher

 MA Ida-Sofia Tuomisto is a researcher-designer with a keen interest in exploring the creative practices of fashion as meaning-making processes and aesthetic engagements.
 They investigate how thinking through – and with – clothes and materials can open approaches to unravel unquestioned assumptions and values inherent in the current fashion field.
-Their research is motivated by the desire to develop more open and inclusive methods in fashion design for sustainable futures.
-Their research involves contextualising fashion practice within contemporary aesthetics and exploring these topics through their own experience as a designer.
+Their research understands fashion as practices connected to our everyday lives as habitual and persistent methods with the potential to unravel and challenge the commercial ideology connected to the fashion system.
+Their research is focused on investigating the role of the DEIB framework in fashion culture to develop more open and inclusive methods in fashion design and its education.

 Ida-Sofia holds an MA in fashion design from Aalto University and their thesis “Being natural is simply a pose” – a critical intervention into conventionality of clothes through the process of experimental fashion design (2019) explored the role of clothing in shaping sociocultural dynamics and constructing identities such as gender.